 In those early days, payments were “really bad”, says Mark Essien, founder of hotels booking site, HotelsNg.
 “A 60% payment failure rate was very common.”

-“The market is irrational as well as uneducated and distrusting, new payments start-ups will need to stay solvent long enough to change that.”
 This failure rate was, in part, because financial institutions did not create specific solutions for e-commerce.
 Also, existing payment gateways, perhaps due to a lack of competition, were slow to revamp their systems despite its many glitches which often left merchants and customers frustrated.
 This is why investors and entrepreneurs have turned their focus on to the payments sector in a bid to solve the most basic of challenges: getting paid.

 In 2009, Tayo Oviosu, quit his senior role at a private equity firm, to start building Paga, an end-to-end payments company which combines enabling online commerce with offline components.